Guillemdb/FractalAI/README.md

 ## About

 We have developed this theory for the pleasure of finding thing out as a hobby, while I was at college, and Sergio worked as a programmer.
- We had almost no financial support, nor access to a proper technical infrastructure, besides the 6 months [Source{d}](https://sourced.tech/) sponsored us.
+We had almost no financial support, nor access to a proper technical infrastructure, besides the 6 months [Source{d}](https://sourced.tech/) kindly sponsored us.

  We are not part of academia, we have no affiliation and no track record.

  We don't have the resources to carry on further our research, but we will gladly accept any contribution or sponsorship that allows us to continue working in our passion.

 - **[Sergio Hernández Cerezo](https://twitter.com/EntropyFarmer)**: Studied mathematics, works as programmer, dreams about physics.